 Rule #1: Think Like Your Customer

 If you want to be successful in social media marketing for your restaurant, you must think like your customer.
-Put yourself in their position and imagine what their needs are, what would they like to see, what reasons they have to visit your restaurant?
+Put yourself in their position and imagine what their needs are, what would they like to see, and what reasons they have to visit your restaurant.
 Create a post and use a friendly tone (not too formal).
 Posting pictures of your dishes can also be a good move.

 Rule #2: Be On The Facebook